-We invite every parent to attend one of our multi-family, experiential workshops during their child’s stay at Evoke.
+We invite every parent to attend one of our online multi-family workshops during their child’s stay at Evoke.
 These workshops are led by the Evoke Clinical team and co-facilitated by our field staff.
 Experiential activities, parent education, communication skills practice, and connecting with other parents provide participants rich and invaluable sources of support.
-These workshops can be combined with a visit to the field to meet with the therapist, group, staff and your child if the therapist suggests that the timing is right for your family.

 Parent-Child Phone Calls

 We were the first wilderness program to offer phone therapy during a child’s wilderness therapy experience.
 Using satellite and cell phones, parents can have one or more phone therapy sessions during your child’s stay.
 These meetings are recommended by your therapist and they must meet with your child’s clinical readiness.
 We believe these calls can be invaluable, allowing families to work on communication and relationships live and in real-time.

 Family Visits to the Field